algorithmica-org/algorithmica/content/english/hpc/algorithms/matmul.md

 ![](../img/mm-blocked-barplot.svg)

-The performance is no longer significantly affected by the problem size:
+The performance is no longer (significantly) affected by the problem size:

 ![](../img/mm-blocked-plot.svg)

-Notice that the dip at $1536$ is still there: cache associativity still affects the effective cache size.
-To mitigate this, we can adjust the step constants or insert holes into the layout, but we are not going to bother doing that for now.
+Notice that the dip at $1536$ is still there: cache associativity still affects the performance.
+To mitigate this, we can adjust the step constants or insert holes into the layout, but we will not bother doing that for now.

 ## Optimization

 To approach closer to the performance limit, we need a few more optimizations:

-- Remove memory allocation and operate on the arrays that are passed to the function.
-Note that we don't need to do anything with `a` as we are reading just one element at a time, and we can use an unaligned `store` for `c` as we only use it rarely.
+- Remove memory allocation and operate directly on the arrays that are passed to the function.
+Note that we don't need to do anything with `a` as we are reading just one element at a time, and we can use an [unaligned](/hpc/simd/moving/#aligned-loads-and-stores) `store` for `c` as we only use it rarely, so our only concern is reading `b`.
-- Get rid of the `std::min` so that the size parameters are (mostly) constant and can be embedded into the machine code by the compiler (which also lets it [unroll](/hpc/architecture/loops/) the micro-kernel loop more efficiently without runtime checks).
+- Get rid of the `std::min` so that the size parameters are (mostly) constant and can be embedded into the machine code by the compiler (which also lets it [unroll](/hpc/architecture/loops/) the micro-kernel loop more efficiently and avoid runtime checks).
-- Rewrite the micro-kernel by hand using 12 vector variables (the compiler seems to struggle with keeping them in registers and writes them first to temporary storage and only then to $C$).
+- Rewrite the micro-kernel by hand using 12 vector variables (the compiler seems to struggle with keeping them in registers and writes them first to a temporary memory location and only then to $C$).

-These optimizations are straightforward but quite tedious to implement, so we are not going to list [the code](https://github.com/sslotin/amh-code/blob/main/matmul/v5-unrolled.cc) in the article.
+These optimizations are straightforward but quite tedious to implement, so we are not going to list [the code](https://github.com/sslotin/amh-code/blob/main/matmul/v5-unrolled.cc) here in the article.
 It also requires some more work to effectively support "weird" matrix sizes, which is why we only run benchmarks for sizes that are multiple of $48 = \frac{6 \cdot 16}{\gcd(6, 16)}$.

 <!--